apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Toyota Century, the new high end hybrid SUV, has a $170,000 price tag**
+**China's Huawei launches Mate 60 Pro+ smartphone for presale**

-You can read more about it [here](https://www.usatoday.com/story/money/cars/2023/09/07/toyota-century-suv-price-features-luxury-market/70790299007/).
+You can read more about it [here](https://www.reuters.com/technology/chinas-huawei-launches-mate-60-pro-smartphone-presale-2023-09-08/).

 ## Requirements
 - Python 3.8